 2. Take care of your hands

-Even with good technique, massage therapy puts a high demand on the hands.
+Even with good technique, massage therapy puts a high demand on the therapist’s hands.
 Whenever possible, use a tool or your elbow or forearm to apply treatments that require a lot of pressure.

 Another recovery tip is to soak your hands in a warm epsom salt bath.
 Epsom salts have been used as a home remedy numerous ailments for hundreds of years.
 Paraffin bath is also a well-known treatment people often use to treat arthritis pain in the hands.